 Last week SNS headed to the UN Climate Change Conference, COP23 to attend the bioeconomy day at the Nordic Council of Ministers’ pavilion.

 In short, bioeconomy is a widely used term for smart solutions to move away from a fossil-fuel driven economy to a resource efficient economy based on sustainability and increased use of renewable resources.
 Since trees are carbon sinks that absorb atmospheric carbon and use it for tree growth during photosynthesis, forests have a great potential to mitigate climate change.
 Not only do forests capture and store carbon in itself, when trees are harvested the biomass can be substituted for fossil fuels.
-This means that when forest biomass is used in for example construction, the steel or plastic industry, it therefore opens up for the possibility to avoid using fossil fuels.
+This means that when forest biomass is used in for example construction, the steel or plastic industry, it opens up for the possibility to avoid using fossil fuels.

 The bioeconomy day at the Nordic pavillion at COP23 was filled with inspiring talks, workshops and networking activities about how pressing environmental issues can be addressed in a Nordic setting across sectors such as forestry, agriculture and fishery.